 .jpg)

-Born second-generation Mexican-American in South Texas, Richard often visited his parents’ hometown of Amecameca growing up.
-This deeply traditional town of about 50,000 sits 50 miles from Mexico City at the foot of the myth-shrouded volcanoes Popocatépetl and Iztaccíhuatl, known affectionately as ‘Popo’ and ‘Izta.’
+Born a second-generation Mexican-American in South Texas, Richard often visited his parents’ hometown of Amecameca growing up.
+This deeply traditional town of about 50,000 sits 50 miles from Mexico City at the foot of two of the highest peaks in North America: the myth-shrouded volcanoes Popocatépetl and Iztaccíhuatl, known affectionately as ‘Popo’ and ‘Izta.’

 While her father grew up in proximity to Mexico, Laura’s parents always discouraged her and her brother from visiting, citing safety concerns.
 Laura didn’t grow up speaking Spanish and recalls little emphasis on embracing their cultural identity due to stereotyping and prejudice against Latinos in the US.

-Even so, Richard never shied away from helping Laura understand her heritage, which over time encouraged in her a deeper curiosity.
+Even so, Richard never shied away from helping Laura understand her heritage, which, over time, encouraged in her a deeper curiosity.
 “So much of what brought me comfort in my ties to Mexico stemmed from him.
 All my questions about childhood and culture were answered by him.”
-Without a personal relationship to Mexico, Richard was not only her athletic mentor, but her strongest tether to her family’s heritage.
+Without a direct relationship to Mexico, Richard was not only her athletic mentor, but her strongest link to her family’s heritage.

 “He’d always tell me to make sure I take a minute to thank the universe.
 He planted the seed in my head that sport is more than just about winning.”